-Legally-Mandated Carmel River Mitigation and Stewardship -Approved an Initial Study/Mitigated Negative Declaration and completed permit applications for an upgrade to the Sleepy Hollow Steelhead Rearing Facility, which includes construction of a new intake and water supply system to protect the facility from changes in river flows due to the removal of San Clemente Dam and to allow the facility to continue to operate during periods of extreme drought or high flows.
-The total project cost is estimated at \$2.2 million and will be reimbursed from funds generated by a Settlement Agreement between Cal-Am and the National Marine Fisheries Service (NMFS).
-The project is scheduled to be completed in 2018.
+Legally-Mandated Carmel River Mitigation and Stewardship - The District continued processing permit applications for an upgrade to the Sleepy Hollow Steelhead Rearing Facility, which includes construction of a new intake and water supply system to protect the facility from changes in river flows due to the removal of San Clemente Dam and to allow the facility to continue to operate during periods of extreme drought or high flows.
+The 60% design plans, specifications, and cost estimate were completed.
+The total project cost is estimated at \$2.5 million, including environmental compliance documents, design, permits and construction.
+The State Coastal Conservancy has approved up to \$2.25 million for reimbursement of expenses, which will come from funds generated by a Settlement Agreement between Cal-Am and the National Marine Fisheries Service (NMFS).
+The project is scheduled to be completed in 2019.